-Shawn Patrick Bracken, who goes under the moniker, Jody Stapleton, has transformed his songwriting craft to combine elements of southern folk, gospel and country into a harmony of modern sounds that cascade against a midwestern sunset.
+Shawn Patrick Bracken, aka, Jody Stapleton, has transformed his songwriting craft to combine elements of southern folk, gospel and country into a harmony of modern sounds that cascade against a midwestern sunset.

 On the circuit in his hometown of Cincinnati, Ohio, Jody and his friends formed the raucous foursome, The Stapletons.
 The band released four albums, toured America and were voted Best New Artist in 2000 and Rock Band Of The Year in 2003 at the Cincinnati Entertainment Awards.
 Esquire Magazine came calling with some fine accolades (Esquire, Apr 2004) and shortly thereafter the quartet signed with Minneapolis based, Tinderbox Music and had their music played on over 200 radio stations across the country.